Kannan171/tp/docs/DeveloperGuide.md

 <img src="images/PersonClassDiagram.png" width="550"/>

 A Teammate is represented by a `Person` object, and is composed of several attributes.
-All `Person` objects are stored in a  `UniquePersonList`, which interacts with the `AddressBook` class in the [Model layer](#model-layer).
+All `Person` objects are stored in a  `UniquePersonList`, which interacts with the `AddressBook` class in the [Model component](#model-component).

 The attributes of the `Person` class represent:
 - `Name`: The name of the teammate.